Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Introduction

 In recent years, there has been a growing interest in machine learning approaches to simulating quantum many-body systems~\cite{Carleo602,Han_2020,Choo_2019,rnn_wavefunction,Luo_2019,paulinet,PhysRevResearch.2.033429,quantum_circuit,gutierrez2020real,topo_wf,Gao2017,Glasser_2018,Vieijra_2020,Nomura_2017,Schmitt_2020,Stokes_2020,Vicentini_2019,Torlai2018,PhysRevE.101.023304,PhysRevLett.126.032001,PhysRevB.99.214306,PhysRevLett.122.250502,PhysRevLett.122.250501}.
 An important step in this direction is the use of neural networks, e.g. restricted Boltzmann machines, to represent variational wave functions.
 However, many neural networks do not automatically enforce the symmetries of physical models.
 A considerable amount of work has been devoted to remedy the deficiency for several classes of global symmetries, such as translational symmetry~\cite{Choo_2019}, discrete rotational symmetry~\cite{Choo_2019}, global $\text{U}(1)$ symmetry~\cite{rnn_wavefunction}, and anti-symmetry~\cite{Luo_2019,paulinet,PhysRevResearch.2.033429}.

 In addition to global symmetries, local symmetries can be encoded through gauge invariance.
 The notion of gauge invariance is crucial in quantum mechanics.
 In high energy physics, theory is required to be invariant under the action of gauge symmetry groups~\cite{kogut1975hamiltonian}.
 Gauge invariance appears naturally in various condensed matter physics models.
 For example, topological states of toric code and double semion models arise as the ground states of their gauge-invariant Hamiltonians~\cite{Levin_2005,Kitaev_2003}.
 Also, novel quantum matter such as fracton is the ground state of a Hamiltonian where the subsystem symmetry is gauged~\cite{Shirley_2019}.
 In quantum information, various quantum error correction codes can be viewed as eigenstates in a certain gauge-invariant code space~\cite{Cui_2020}.
-The study of quantum lattice models with gauge symmetries is significant to enhance our understanding of high energy physics, condensed matter physics, and quantum information science.
+Besides gauge symmetries, anyonic symmetry is another important local constraint that arises in exotic phases of matter~\cite{Feiguin_2007,Trebst_2008} and topological quantum computation~\cite{field2018introduction}.
+The study of quantum lattice models with gauge or anyonic symmetries is significant to enhance our understanding of high energy physics, condensed matter physics, and quantum information science.